 Crockpot steak bites make the ultimate comfort dinner that is simple, easy on the wallet, tender, juicy, and has such a rich flavor!
 This main course meal can be served with just about any side dish and is one that the whole family will enjoy!

-You can think of this dish as the lazy girl’s attempt to create garlic butter steak bites!
+You can think of this dish as the lazy girl’s garlic butter steak bites!
 While some of the ingredients used are the same, when cooked in the crockpot, they turn into comfort food.
 The best part is that you can set and forget it, which is my favorite way to cook during the week.
-Even though filet mignon (beef tenderloin) is the most tender cut of meat, we like using top sirloin for this one.
-Because it’s simmered all day, each bite is fork tender.
+Even though filet mignon (beef tenderloin) is the most tender cut of meat, we like using a more affordable top sirloin for these crockpot steak bites.
+Because they’re cooked low and slow, each bite is fork tender.

 Why You’ll Love This Crockpot Steak Bites Recipe